-In addition to the primary targeted area monitoring objectives, measurements at additional source types and concerns will be conducted as possible.
-Aerodyne will consult the full list of sources which consists of 1) community concerns and 2) additional industrial facilities from regulatory databases.
+Measurements at additional source types and concerns will be conducted as possible.
+Aerodyne will consult a full list of sources which consists of 1) community concerns and 2) additional industrial facilities from regulatory databases.
 The full set of sources for SMMI is mapped here.
-Traffic and other diesel particulate matter concerns that are well handled by the Aclima labs during broad area monitoring are deprioritized by Aerodyne; conversely, new or unknown areas of persistently elevated concentrations flagged by Aclima as requiring additional characterization will be added to Aerodyne's list (e.g. which specific compounds are in a plume of VOCs or PM2.5).
+Traffic concerns and other diesel particulate matter concerns that are well handled by the Aclima labs during broad area monitoring are deprioritized by Aerodyne; conversely, new or unknown locations of persistently elevated concentrations flagged by Aclima as requiring additional characterization will be added to Aerodyne's list (e.g. which specific compounds are in a plume of VOCs or PM2.5).